Data File Updated: Monday, October 15, 2018

 Loroi can be reproductively active for hundreds of years, and

-generations can be very short; Loroi are physically adult at age 8 and complete standard
+generations can be very short; Loroi are physically adult

-education at 10-12.
+and reproductively viable by age 8 or 9.
 Other than injury or health problems, Loroi

 don't age much outwardly until shortly before they die, and are

-physically and sexually active throughout most of their
+physically and sexually active throughout most of their lifespans,

-lifespans.
+females).
 It can be hard to tell a 30 year old Loroi from a 150 year

 old Loroi, so they don't have the same age-gap sex taboos that we do.